Joseph James DeAngelo: "You're never gonna catch me" (December 2, 1977)

 A man claiming to be the rapist called the Sacramento Police Department, saying: "You're never gonna catch me, East Area Rapist, you dumb fuckers; I'm gonna fuck again tonight.
 Be careful!"
 The call was recorded and later released.
-As with the previous call, the next victim was attacked that night.

-"Merry Christmas" (December 9, 1977)
+"It's me again" (December 9, 1977)

-During the 1977 Christmas season, a previous victim received a phone call that she attributed to her attacker.
-The caller said, "Merry Christmas, it's me again!"
+At approximately 5:40 p.m. on December 9, 1977, the twenty-first rape victim received a phone call at her residence.
+After a few moments of silence, she said: "Hello?", to which a male voice on the other line responded in a hoarse whisper: "Merry Christmas.
+It's me again", before rapidly hanging up.
+The victim later told investigators that she "knew it was [the rapist]" and that she'd "never forget his voice."